chinibi/gw2-inventory-search/README.md

 This is a web app for Guild Wars 2 players.

 Looks up who's holding the item you're looking for.
-Good for players with many characters who share account-bound items with each other but don't want to waste time loading each character in game.
+Good for players with many characters who share account-bound items with each other but don't want to waste time loading each character in game looking for those items.
 Site has a text-based interface for speed.

 GW2Shinies supplies the item names to the item IDs ANet responds with.